 Requirements for Financial Aid Eligibility

 All students are monitored for SAP regardless of their eligibility or intent to receive financial aid.
+Your official academic record maintained by the Office of the Registrar is reviewed each semester to determine compliance with the SAP requirements.
+This policy applies to all periods of enrollment whether or not students receive aid.
 Students who don’t meet our SAP requirements may lose their eligibility to receive federal, state, and institutional financial aid.

 Our review is independent from any review of a your academic record conducted by various academic departments.
 We look at your academic records at the end of every term to determine if SAP requirements are being met.
 You may continue to receive financial aid by meeting all of the following criteria, which have been established as the minimum standards for making SAP at Illinois: